edgonzalesjr/Windows-Penetration-Testing/README.md

 <br/>
 <img src="https://github.com/edgonzalesjr/Windows-Penetration-Testing/blob/main/images/05_IPv6_If a Domain Administrator logs_2.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
 <b>If a Domain Administrator logs in to one of the Windows machines, the attack succeeds.
-It targets LDAP, and then attempts to create a new user for us.
+It targets LDAP, and then attempts to create a new user.
 When we check the Domain Controller in Active Directory Users and Computers, we can confirm that the new user was successfully created.</b>
 <br/>

 - Pass the Hash and Password Attacks